 On the flip side, underweight individuals or seniors with reduced muscle mass should avoid prolonged fasts unless cleared by a healthcare provider.
 Nutritional needs are often higher for these groups, and restricting intake without support could lead to muscle loss or nutrient deficiencies.

-Combining IF with Diets & Lifestyles
+Combining Intermittent Fasting with Diets & Lifestyles

 Intermittent fasting can be shaped around how you already eat, work, and live, whether you are cutting carbs, avoiding animal products, working night shifts, or just trying to eat cleaner.
 Below, we look at how IF pairs with different diets and lifestyles, and what to expect along the way.